-3. Pull on the shoulder belt until all of the belt is fully extended.
+3 Pull on the shoulder belt until all of the belt is fully extended.
 At this time, the seat belt retractor is in the automatic locking mode (child restraint mode).
 It reverts to emergency locking mode when the seat belt is fully retracted.

-4. Allow the seat belt to retract.
+(4) Allow the seat belt to retract.
 Pull up on the shoulder belt to remove any slack in the belt.

-- 5. Before placing the child in the child restraint, use force to tilt the child restraint from side to side, and tug it forward to make sure that it is securely held in place.
-It should not move more than 1 inch (25mm). - 6.
-Check that the retractor is in the automatic locking mode by trying to pull more seat belt out of the retractor.
-If you cannot pull any more seat belt webbing out of the retractor, the retractor is in the automatic locking mode.
+(5) Before placing the child in the child restraint, use force to push the child restraint from side to side, and tug it forward to make sure that it is securely held in place.
+It should not move more than 1 inch (25mm).
+If it does move more than 1 inch (25 mm), pull again on the shoulder belt to further tighten the child restraint.
+If unable to properly secure the restraint move the restraint to another rear seating position and try again , or try a different child restraint.
+Not all child restraints fit in all types of vehicles.

-7. Check to make sure that the child restraint is properly secured prior to each use.
+- 6. Check that the retractor is in the automatic locking mode by trying to pull more seat belt out of the retractor.
+If you cannot pull any more seat belt webbing out of the retractor, the retractor is in the automatic locking mode. - 7.
+Check to make sure that the child restraint is properly secured prior to each use.
 If the belt is not locked, repeat steps 3 through 6.